Home Remedies for Discharge (for Yeast Infections, BV & More)

 The sitz bath along with a healthy diet can help in the treatment of vaginal discharge.
 You should avoid processed foods as much as possible and eat foods such as fruits, vegetables, natural yogurt, chicory, cabbage, lemon, melon or pomegranate, for example.

 These types of foods alter the pH level in your blood and genital area, promoting the restoration of normal vaginal flora.
-However, if the discharge continues for more than 3 days, even with home treatments, a medical assessment is recommended.
+However, if the discharge continues for more than 3 days, even with home treatments, a pap smear and swab tests are recommended.